The-Readers-Collective/bookmarked-ui/README.md

 ## Overview
-Bookmarked is a digital book-swapping platform, allowing users to add their personal books to be borrowed by others, browse through an entire collection of books, and bookmark books which interest them.
-It was designed and produced with both a front-end and back-end team of Turing students using React, Ruby on Rails, and GraphQL.
+Bookmarked is a digital book-swapping platform, allowing users to add and lend out their personal library, browse the other books currently in circulation, and bookmark titles of interest.
+It was designed and built by a team of both front and back-end students from the Turing School of Software and Design using React, Ruby on Rails, and GraphQL.

 ## Visit our [deployed project](https://bookmarked-fe.netlify.app/) here.

 ## Project Context
-We are Mod 4 students in the Front-End Program at [Turing School of Software and Design](https://frontend.turing.edu/).
-Bookmarked is our final Capstone Project.
+As Mod 4 students in the Front-End program at [Turing School of Software and Design](https://frontend.turing.edu/), Bookmarked is our final Capstone Project-- meaning we have been studying software development for approximately six months at the time of its completion.

 Learning Goals for this project included:
 ✔️ Gain competency with GraphQL <br>